Focus on the group's mission

 International collaboration and alignment

-Data analysis platforms and their bioinformatics tools are core in enabling reproducible analysis of large and complex data sets.
-They also provide essential real-time surveillance information based on the combination of national with international data.
+Data analysis platforms and bioinformatics tools are crucial for enabling reproducible analysis of large and complex data sets.
+They also provide essential real-time surveillance information based on the combination of national and international data.

-Below is the current list of resources developed or co-developed within SIB groups that contribute directly to the mission of the Centre.
-We are committed to developing these strategic resources further in a sustainable, coordinated, and synergistic way, and in alignment with international initiatives to strengthen Switzerland’s role at the forefront of molecular surveillance and digital transformation.
+The Centre coordinates the following strategic resources developed or co-developed within SIB Groups in a sustainable, synergistic way — and in alignment with international initiatives to strengthen Switzerland’s role at the forefront of molecular surveillance and digital transformation.

-Note: please refer to the individual resources’ website to learn more about their features, as well as specific governance bodies and funding sources.
+Please refer to the individual resource websites to see more on their features, as well as their specific governance bodies and funding sources.

 Nextclade - curation and annotation of datasets (Neher group, University of Basel & SIB, together with the group of Trevor Bedford)